Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 Tibet Entry Letter (Tibet Entry Permit) and Taiwan Participation Issues

-A: The Letter of Entry to Tibet is a travel administrative permit issued by the Tibet Autonomous Region (TAR) for people from abroad (including Taiwan residents) to enter Tibet.
+A: This special Tibet entry document is the Tibet Autonomous Region (TAR)'s administrative travel permit for people from outside the country (including Taiwan residents) to enter Tibet.
 It is not a visa, but an official document issued by the Tibet Tourism Bureau.
-Without the Letter of Entry into Tibet, Taiwanese cannot legally board a plane or take a train into Tibet, nor can they check into a hotel or pass through checkpoints along the way.
-Therefore, even if you have a valid Taiwan Compatriot Permit, you must apply for a Letter of Entry through a qualified travel agency beforehand.
+Without a Tibet entry permit, Taiwanese travelers cannot legally board a plane or train into Tibet, nor can they check into a hotel or pass through checkpoints along the way.

 A: Residents of Taiwan holding a Taiwan Compatriot Permit, foreign passport holders, and those who do not have a China identity card are all required to apply.
 Residents of Hong Kong and Macau are exempted from the requirement if they are traveling in the open area with a Home Visit Permit, but they are still required to apply for the relevant permits if they are involved in the border control areas (e.g., Ali and Mount Everest).